JavaScript is required

 Once you're comfortable with intermediate content, Les Baladeurs offers documentary-style episodes about French culture, society, and daily life.
 The speakers use natural, unscripted French at normal speeds.

 Topics range from urban exploration to social issues, giving you exposure to diverse vocabulary and speaking styles.
-This is the kind of content French people actually listen to, not stuff made for learners.
+This is the kind of content French people listen to, not stuff made for learners.

 Fair warning: this will be challenging if you're not solidly intermediate or advanced.
 But that challenge is exactly what pushes your skills forward.